 If the bulk of the marital assets are maintained in an account standing solely in your spouse’s name, and you fear that he may ignore the court order and attempt to liquidate that account anyway, you may want to consider faxing a copy of the TRO to the financial institution in question.
 You should be aware, however, that this may result in the financial institution putting a complete freeze on the account; in some cases, the financial institution may not lift the freeze absent a court order.
 Since this could prevent your spouse from accessing these funds for legitimate expenditures, it is something that should generally be done only in cases where there is a clear and present danger that the assets will disappear.

-J. Lindsey Short, Jr., is a partner with Houston firm Short · Carter · Morris.
+J. Lindsey Short, Jr., is a partner with former Houston firm Short · Carter · Morris.
 He is also a past-president of the American Academy of Matrimonial Lawyers.
-He can be reached at (713) 626-3345.
-View their Divorce Magazine profile.